-- the key must be protected from any interception during the process of transmitting it to the other card(s), which means it must be encrypted in such a way that only the receiving card can decrypt it.
+- The key must be protected from any interception while transmitting it to the other card(s), which means it must be encrypted so that only the receiving card can decrypt it.

 The public key from this pair is signed by Tangem using the manufacturer’s private key, KTangempriv.
 The resulting Cert_Card certificate is then used to validate the card.

 The manufacturer’s public key, KTangempub, is also written onto the chip.
 This key is the same for all cards and forms the starting point of a “chain of trust” between the source and destination card.

 The first challenge: Mutual authentication

 In order for each card to be “sure” that the card on the other end is a genuine Tangem Wallet card during the backup process, a cryptographic “chain of trust” must be built out of the cards’ keys and signatures.